Verify the OS, GPU, Docker, and Python are available before installing anything.

 openshell provider list

-Point the inference.local endpoint (available inside every sandbox) at your Ollama model.
-Replace the model name with your choice from Step 5:
+Point the inference.local endpoint (available inside every sandbox) at your vLLM model.
+The model name must match the handle served in Step 5:

 openshell inference set \